New to VOD this week: ALL THE WAY THROUGH EVENING

 I previously wrote about the doc out of SXSW here.

 Dawn Porter’s look at the daunting work of public defenders made its debut at Sundance last year, winning an editing award.
 It went on to screen at DOC NYC, Nantucket, Miami, Full Frame, Ashland, Little Rock, AFI Docs, Martha’s Vineyard, Heartland, Human Rights Watch, and at various legal conferences.
 It was released on VOD by the Orchard earlier this week as part of its new Opus Docs channel.

-I previously wrote about the doc here.
+I profiled the doc before Sundance here.

 I included the doc in my Tribeca coverage here.

 Coming to theatres today, Wednesday, March 5: PARTICLE FEVER

 Filmmaker and former physicist Mark Levinson’s look at the launch of the Large Hadron Collider made its debut at Sheffield last year.
 It went on to screen at the New York Film Festival, Telluride, Vancouver, CPH:DOX, Bergen, Duba, Palm Springs, and True/False, among others.